-Adam Levine returns for the 13th season as a coach on the Emmy Award-winning NBC hit series "The Voice."
+Adam Levine returns for the 16th season as a coach on the four-time Emmy Award-winning NBC hit series "The Voice."

 As the frontman of Grammy Award-winning recording group Maroon 5, Levine has left an indelible mark on popular music.
 The primary songwriter for the band and a guitar player, Levine's talents give Maroon 5 its signature sound.
 His heartfelt ballads and pop anthems have become part of the fabric of today's pop music scene.